NexusNation/Documentation/Rules/TTT.md

 	11. If a player does not say "name KOS", or , "KOS name", they cannot be KOS'd.
 	12. Players can call KOS on any other player as long as it is for a Traitorous act (Traitors can't call KOS on their T buddies).
 	13. Players cannot be KOS'd solely off of the guns they're holding or the location they're in.
-	14. Do not throw dead bodies off the map or in inaccessible areas (players should be able to scan them).
 	14. You may not encourage other players to RTV a map, though you may suggest maps to be voted on when it comes up.

 3. ##Innocent/Detective Rules